Elvira413/vizardry/README.md

 * `ParameterInterface` &ndash; Allows the node to define parameters that can be displayed and edited in the Vizardry parameter panel.

-* `TimerInterface` &ndash; Allows the node to implement a timer for the GL rendering pipeline and augment a panel at the bottom of the Vizardry layout.
-  Only one node implementing this interface can be active at any time.
-This is managed by the `TimerInterface` scene descriptor.

 * `ComputeInterface` &ndash; Allows to the node declare input and output slots for data that can be directed into other nodes.
 The node will be invoked at every frame (as determined by a node implementing the `TimerInterface`).